-This book will transform you from a Python developer into a Python developer that can confidently bring concurrency to your projects with the multiprocessing pool.
+This book will transform you from a Python developer into a Python developer that can confidently bring concurrency to your projects with the ProcessPoolExecutor.

 After working through all of the lessons in this book, you will know:

-- How to build upon what you have learned to speed-up the CPU-bound task of testing if numbers are prime to execute in parallel using the multiprocessing pool.
+- How to build upon what you have learned to speed-up the CPU-bound task of calculating Fibonacci numbers by calculating them in parallel then further optimizing the parallel execution of the program.

 How Long Will It Take To Finish?